kempsey

 South West Rocks

-Great experiences are on offer with excellent alfresco dining, great pubs and clubs and a variety of accommodation to suit all budgets, from motels, hotels, holiday apartments, cottages, guesthouses and well appointed caravan parks and camping areas.
+Great experiences are on offer with excellent alfresco dining, great pubs and clubs and a variety of accommodation to suit all budgets, from motel, hotel, holiday rentals plus independent rental properties, bed & breakfasts and well appointed holiday parks and camping areas.

 The Boatman’s Cottage where the past comes to life in maritime and history displays.
 Green Island is the home to Loggerhead Turtles.
 Black Rock is considered unique by marine biologists as hard corals are found in abundance.